 Natural Language Processing¶

-NLP is the first module in our machine-learning suite, and manages the common functions associated with processing unstructured text.
-Functions for searching, clustering, keyword extraction and sentiment are included.
-Demonstration notebook
+NLP manages the common functions associated with processing unstructured text.
+Functions for searching, clustering, keyword extraction and sentiment are included in the library.

 - Python variables and objects become q variables – and either language can act upon them.